 When it comes to a DUI charge, each is different based on a variety of factors.
 One crucial factor is the driver’s level of intoxication.
 Many people have heard of the .08 blood alcohol content (BAC) measurement being the legal limit.
 While this is true in some states, it does not apply here in Arizona.
-Each state has different laws when it comes to how intoxicated drivers are assessed and charged, so if you get pulled over for impaired driving in Arizona and have any trace of alcohol, drugs, or chemical-altering vapors in your body, you can be charged with a Misdemeanor (A)(1).
+If you get pulled over for impaired driving in Arizona and have any trace of alcohol, drugs, or chemical-altering vapors in your body, you can be charged with a Misdemeanor (A)(1).

 Many of these possible consequences are flexible, however, based on prior clean records or reliable reputations.
 However, representing yourself in an Impaired to the Slightest Degree accusation is difficult and will often not result in any lessened consequences.